Formatting cell data in spreadsheet software programs

 - Press CTRL + 1.
 Yes, that's just the regular numeric key 1, not F1 or some other special key.

-The Format Cell option window will then open.
-It has all the formatting options including layout and font.
-Our concern however, is the data type.
+The Format Cell window has all the formatting options, including layout and font.
+Our concern, however, is the data type.
 To access the formatting options of data type, click on the "Number" tab on top of the Format Cell option window.
-Of course. no need to click on it if it's already the active tab.
+Of course, no need to click on it if it's already the active tab.